Nineteen Eighty-Four (1984 film): Production

-In winter 1983 the director Michael Radford asked his producer to try to obtain the rights to Orwell's novel, with low expectations that they were available.
+In the winter of 1983 the director Michael Radford asked his producer to try to obtain the rights to Orwell's novel, with low expectations that they were available.
 It turned out that the rights were held by Marvin Rosenblum, a lawyer in Chicago who had been trying on his own to get such a film produced.
 Rosenblum agreed to become an executive producer, and while the producer Simon Perry raised the production money from Richard Branson, Radford wrote the script, inspired by his idea to make a "science fiction film made in 1948".
 The script was finished in three weeks.

 For the role of O'Brien, Paul Scofield was originally contracted to play the part, but had to withdraw after sustaining a broken leg while filming The Shooting Party.
 Anthony Hopkins, Sean Connery and Rod Steiger were all then considered.
 Richard Burton, who was living in Haiti, joined the production six weeks into its shooting schedule and insisted on his costume of a boiler suit being hand-made for him in Savile Row.

 Some sources claim that principal photography began on 19 March 1984, ending later the same year in October 1984.
 It was released that same month, however, and a title card at the end explicitly states that it "was photographed in and around London during the period April–June 1984, the exact time and setting imagined by Orwell."
 The budget was originally £2.5 million, but this rose during filming and additional funds were required.
 The opening scenes showing the Two Minutes Hate were filmed in a grass-covered hangar at RAF Hullavington near Chippenham in Wiltshire.
 Some scenes set in Victory Square were also filmed at Alexandra Palace in London.
 Senate House (University of London) was used for exterior shots of the Ministry of Truth.